NxNiki/ripple-detection/README.md

 python setup.py build_ext --library-dirs=$CONDA_PREFIX/lib --include-dirs=$CONDA_PREFIX/lib/include
 ```

-The above method only installs `ptsa` locally relative to the `ptsa` directly, which means you cannot import it in a different path.
+The above method only installs `ptsa` locally in the `ptsa` directory, which means you cannot import it from a different path.
 To install `ptsa` globally in your conda environment:

 ```
 pip install .